 Connecting video equipment

-You can connect video equipment to your Power Macintosh so that you can work with video images on the computer.
-With your Power Macintosh, you can view video on your monitor, capture single video images, and save digitized video in files.
+You can connect video equipment to your Power Macintosh so that you can display, edit, and store video images on the computer.
+You can also view or record the computer's images on a television or videocassette recorder (VCR).